Alexander Jefferson

-Alexander Jefferson (November 15, 1921 – June 22, 2022)POWWIA was an American Air Force officer, famous as one of the Tuskegee Airmen, the 332nd Fighter Group.
+Alexander Jefferson (November 15, 1921 – June 22, 2022) was an American Air Force officer, famous as one of the Tuskegee Airmen, the 332nd Fighter Group.
 He served in the United States Army Air Forces during World War II.

 His book, Red Tail Captured, Red Tail Free: Memoirs of a Tuskegee Airman and POW, is a personal memoir of those who served America in World War II and after.

 Early life

-Jefferson was born in Detroit, Michigan on November 15, 1921, the eldest child of Alexander Jefferson and Jane White Jefferson.
+Jefferson was born in Detroit, Michigan, on November 15, 1921, the eldest child of Alexander Jefferson and Jane White Jefferson.
 His maternal great-grandfather William Jefferson White was born to a slave woman and a white slave owner in the 1830s.
 Jefferson's grandfather became a minister, and in 1867, opened an all black ministry school for boys in Augusta, Georgia, which today is known as Morehouse College.

 Jefferson attended Craft Elementary School, Munger Intermediate School, and Chadsey High School, graduating in 1938, the only African-American to take college preparatory classes.
 In 1942, he graduated from Clark College in Atlanta, Georgia, with a Bachelor of Science degree in Chemistry and Biology.